 Welcome Transfer Students to San Francisco State University!

-We are so excited to welcome you to the Gator Family.
-This page is designed to help you before new student orientation, during, and post new student orientation.
-This page will answer any questions that you may have and hopefully get you excited for your new student orientation session and your transition to San Francisco State University!
+This page is designed to help you navigate what you'll need to do before, during, and after New Student Orientation.
+This page will also answer questions you may have about Orientation and hopefully get you excited for your session.

 Accept Your Admissions Offer and Pay Your Enrollment Deposit

-Email is the primary form of communication from the University including important information regarding your New Student Orientation.
-We will be emailing your SF State account about updates and information you will need for New Student Orientation including your Zoom links and confirmation information.
+Email is the primary form of communication used within the University, so be sure to check it frequently.
+We will be emailing your SF State account with updates and information you will need for New Student Orientation including your Zoom links and confirmation information.

-Your orientation modules are designed to help you with important updates and reminders to helpful academic resources like how to find and begin to register for your classes.
-You can always go back to the modules to refresh before your orientation session.
+Your orientation modules are designed to help you keep track of new information and reminders that will prepare you for orientation and your first year at SF State.
+You can always go back and review the modules before your orientation session.

 For more items to review check out the New Student Checklist.
 This checklist will have more items for you to review prior to attending your New Student Orientation Session and the start of your first semester!